scalar-labs/scalar-kubernetes/docs/PortForwardingToKubernetesAPIInScalarTerraformNetwork.md

 This document explains how to create an SSH port-forwarded connection to the Kubernetes API in the scalar-terraform network.

-The Kubernetes cluster created with scalar-terraform doesn't expose the API server to public.
+The Kubernetes cluster created with scalar-terraform doesn't expose the API server to the outside of the network.
 You will need an SSH connection to the bastion host that does port-forwarding to the Kubernetes API to operate from your local machine.

-After following the doc, you will get an ssh.cfg file to establish an SSH connection to the bastion host and a kube_config file for accessing the Kubernetes API on the connection.
+After following the doc, you will get an ssh.cfg file to establish an SSH connection to the bastion host and a kubeconfig file for accessing the Kubernetes API on the connection.

 ## Requirement

 * Have completed [How to create Azure AKS with scalar-terraform](./AKSScalarTerraformDeploymentGuide.md)

-## Create kube_config file
+## Create kubeconfig file

-You can get the kube_config file from `terraform output` of the `kubernetes` module.
+You can get the kubeconfig file from `terraform output` of the `kubernetes` module.

 ```console
 cd ${SCALAR_K8S_HOME}/modules/azure/kubernetes/